Corin Tucker: The Corin Tucker Band

 In April 2010, Tucker announced she was recording a solo album for Kill Rock Stars.
 Unwound's Sara Lund and Golden Bear's' Circus Lupus and Seth Lorinczi assisted Tucker with this project which was dubbed The Corin Tucker Band.
 The album 1,000 Years was released on October 5, 2010, and was streamed via NPR.
 The album's eleven songs were different from other Tucker projects—many of the songs were slower folk and Americana, and Tucker played acoustic guitar.
 Tucker said the album is "definitely more of a middle-aged mom record, in a way.
 It's not a record that a young person would write...
 There's some sadness, some reinvention, some rebirth."
-She sited post-punk acts like the English Beat, The Raincoats, The Slits, and Sinead O'Connor's The Lion and the Cobra as influences for 1,000 Years.
+She cited post-punk acts like the English Beat, The Raincoats, The Slits, and Sinead O'Connor's The Lion and the Cobra as influences for 1,000 Years.

 Most reviews of the album were positive.
 Rolling Stone wrote, "She's not shredding the awesome vocal cords so much, but she gets fierce in other ways, trying on cellos and piano ballads.
 When she finally cranks it up Sleater-Kinney-style on 'Doubt,' it feels earned: a cry of self-determination, as inspiring as ever."
 Pitchfork said, "This album's strengths—its intimacy, its containment, its subtlety—are not the qualities that made Sleater-Kinney great, but it would be ungenerous to dismiss this because it's not as thrilling, confrontational, or exuberant."
-However, an Entertainment Weekly reviewer wrote that the album's songs "sound scrapbooked from other ’90s-centric acts (Liz Phair, Pavement) but never take on a form of their own."
-The band toured on both U.S coasts to support 1,000 Years, in addition to a few festival dates in other parts of the country.
+However, an Entertainment Weekly reviewer wrote that the album's songs "sound scrapbooked from other '90s-centric acts (Liz Phair, Pavement) but never take on a form of their own."
+The band toured on both U.S. coasts to support 1,000 Years, in addition to a few festival dates in other parts of the country.

-The Corin Tucker Band's second album, Kill My Blues, was released on September 18, 2012 and contained twelve songs.
+The Corin Tucker Band's second album, Kill My Blues, was released on September 18, 2012, and contained twelve songs.
 In an interview, Tucker said, "For this record, we really bonded, the four of us, being on tour and playing music together, so in writing this record, we all worked together in the practice space, writing these songs and just enjoying the writing process and everything that came out of it."
-The resulting songs cover "the finite nature of existence, the stalemate of our political climate, a moment in the transition from girlhood to womanhood…[and] love of different kinds."
+The resulting songs cover "the finite nature of existence, the stalemate of our political climate, a moment in the transition from girlhood to womanhood...[and] love of different kinds."
 This album also sounded more like a Sleater-Kinney album than 1,000 Years.
-One reviewer wrote, "This album harks somewhat to the glory days of the Riot Grrrl Olympia scene of the late ’90s, but it’s by no means retrospective or reactionary."
+One reviewer wrote, "This album harks somewhat to the glory days of the Riot Grrrl Olympia scene of the late '90s, but it's by no means retrospective or reactionary."
 However, another reviewer correctly predicted Kill My Blues "will inevitably go down as one of the most underrated albums of the year."
 This album was also supported by a nationwide tour.